Gradient-based grand canonical optimization enabled by graph neural networks with fractional atomic existence: copper-oxide

-\subsection{$c(6\times2)$ copper-oxide}
+\section{$c(6\times2)$ copper-oxide}

-We employ the described grand canonical optimization method to a $c(6\times2)$-copper oxide surface at $\Delta \mu_\mathrm{O} \in \{-2 \ \mathrm{eV}, -1.5 \ \mathrm{eV}, -1.25 \ \mathrm{eV}, -1 \ \mathrm{eV}, -0.5 \ \mathrm{eV} \}$ and with number of copper biased towards $N_{Cu} \in \{2, 3, 4, 5, 6 \}$ discouraging the generation of multilayer configurations.
-For each combination of $\Delta \mu_\mathrm{O}$ and $q_{Cu}$ we generate 250 configurations resulting in a total of 6250 structures.
+We employ the described grand canonical optimization method to a $c(6\times2)$-copper oxide surface at every combination of the chemical potentials $\Delta \mu_\mathrm{O}$ and bias on the number of copper $N_{Cu}$ listed in Table \ref{table:parameters}.
+For each combination we generate 250 configurations resulting in a total of 6250 structures.
+The chemical potentials are chosen to cover a wide range of experimentally relevant values.
+Similarly, we introduce a bias toward 2-6 Cu atoms in order to discourage multilayer structures.

 As the starting point for the grand canonical relaxation we randomly place 75 atoms of each species with random initial existence and follow the procedure described in Section \ref{sec:grand_canon_opt} while keeping the positions and existences of the slab atoms fixed.
 The time pr. optimization step is comparable to using the model for relaxation with respect to just the Cartesian coordinates and can be done on either CPU or GPU depending on the available resources.
 In this case we used 4 CPU cores with the time pr. configuration generated ranging between 5-10 minutes depending on the number of gradient steps necessary to reach the convergence conditions.
 We set the reference energy of oxygen to half the energy of an \ch{O2}-molecule, the reference of copper is calculated based on a bulk copper cell, both using the model and $\Delta \mu_\mathrm{Cu} = 0$ eV.
 In Figure \ref{fig:cu_6x2_configs} we show the most favourable configuration found at the different chemical potentials investigated and note that the one identified for $\Delta\mu_O = -1.25$ eV is identical to the stable phase previously reported in the literature \cite{feidenhanslOxygenChemisorptionCu1101990}.